IRSC Promise—a tuition-free Associate Degree!

 Can I sign up for more than 12 credit hours in my first term?

 Yes.
-Students must complete at least 12 credit hours to remain at full-time status, but they may take up to 18 credits per term should they wish to complete their Associate Degree faster.
+Students must register for at least 12 credit hours to remain at full-time status, but they may take up to 18 credits per term should they wish to complete their Associate Degree faster.

 Can I start taking classes in summer as part of the Promise Program?